YoungCatChen/LRExportHEIC/README.md

 ## Compatibility

+macOS only; okay on both Apple M1-M4 chips and Intel chips.

-Because the CLI component is using macOS APIs to create the HEIC file, the only supported platform is macOS.
+Because the CLI component is using macOS APIs to create the HEIC/HEIF file, the only supported platform is macOS.
 Theoretically there should be nothing preventing it from working on earlier versions, but I have only personally tested it on macOS Monterey (v12+).
 It definitely won’t work on Windows.